yorklim/tp/docs/DeveloperGuide.md

 ### Adding a policy

-1. Adding a policy to a patient while all clients are being shown
+1. Adding a policy to a client while all clients are being shown

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the client list.
 Ensure the first client does not have the policy number "123".<br>

    2. Test case: `addpolicy 1 n/Health i/123`<br>
    Expected: Policy successfully added to first client.
 Success message shown in the status message.

    3. Test case (Missing Index): `addpolicy n/Health i/123`<br>
    Expected: Policy not added to any client.
-Error message shown in the status message.
+Error details shown in the status message.

    4. Test case (Missing Parameters): `addpolicy 1 n/Health`, `addpolicy 1 i/123` or any command with missing parameters<br>
    Expected: Similar to previous

    5. Test case (Invalid Index): `addpolicy x n/Health i/123` (where x is smaller or larger than the list size)<br>
    Expected: Similar to previous.

    6. Test case (Invalid Policy Name): `addpolicy 1 n/#Health i/123`<br>
    Expected: Similar to previous.

    7. Test case (Invalid Policy Number): `addpolicy 1 n/Health i/abc`<br>
    Expected: Similar to previous.

    8. Test case (Repeated Parameters): `addpolicy 1 n/Health i/123 n/Health` or any command with repeated parameter<br>
    Expected: Similar to previous.

 ### Deleting a policy

-1. Deleting a policy from a patient while all clients are being shown
+1. Deleting a policy from a client while all clients are being shown

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the client list.
 Ensure the first client has the policy number "123".<br>